BalramMitta/repo-search-webapp/README.md

 - Search for GitHub repositories using keywords
 - View repository details such as name, description, and link
-- Scrollable list to view more than 8 repositories
+- Dynamic Scrollable list view
-- Optimized rendering for up to 100 repositories without virtualization
+- Optimized rendering of list
 - Loading and error handling

 ## Technologies Used